 Software Development and Theory: Software Engineering, Human-Computer Interaction, Formal Methods

 Programming: Microsoft C# .NET and programming for Robots

 Database Systems: Database Design, Relational Databases and SQL, Database Integrity and Security, PHP and MySQComputer Systems and Networking: Operating Systems, Networks and Computer Architectures

 Specialist Mini Project: Showcase your talents through a project in your chosen area of computing.
 Past projects have included a Facebook app, a hack challenge and the creation of a retro arcade game.

-Get a first taste of the issues involved with developing computer games by learning programming through popular game engines to familiarise you with the industry standard.
-This module will also prepare you for the game development process, requiring you to apply the knowledge gained from this module to develop a simple game, and to produce a game-design document for that game.
+In the modern games industry, development is facilitated through game engines.
+This module will teach programming through popular game engines to familiarise you with the industry standard.
+You will also learn the fundamental principles of game design, teaching you how to view games from as many perspectives as possible.
+You will apply the knowledge gained from this module to develop a simple game, and to produce a game design document.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

 Learn key skills such as self-determination, planning and actioning of goals, time management, independent learning and team working.